FrontEndART/SonarQube-plug-in/doc/usersguide/md/Main.md

 SourceMeter is able to analyze incomplete source code without 3^rd^ party libraries as well, but for providing precise results the analyzed system must be complete and all external references must be available.
 The platform provides the `sonar.libraries` setting key to provide the 3^rd^ party libraries and SourceMeter uses this parameter as well.

+### Code Analysis: JavaScript

+SourceMeter is able to analyze JavaScript sources up to version EcmaScript 2019.
+The analyzer can handle incomplete source code, 3rd party libraries and external references are not required to be present.
+Static analysis of source files happens one-by-one, no inter-file characteristics are calculated.

 ### Code Analysis: Python
-SourceMeter can analyze source code conforming to Python 2.7.8 and earlier versions.
+SourceMeter can analyze source code conforming to Python 3.X.
 It is sufficient to set the source directory of the project to be analyzed.
 The results will be created regardless of the possible import errors of the Python modules, but for providing precise results the analyzed system must be complete and all external references must be available.